jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     FAILED (failures=1)

-If you are typing along, *CONGRATULATIONS!* You have written your first test.
+If you are typing along, *CONGRATULATIONS!* You just wrote a test.

 This is the ``RED`` part of the Test Driven Development cycle.
 The error in the terminal has important information, here is an explanation reading from the bottom